The primary objective of the Biosafety Program at the University of Tennessee is to ensure a safe working environment for faculty, staff and students.

 The initial training of Biosafety Principles and Bloodborne Pathogens is done in a class setting.
 You must register for these classes by completing a registration form on that individual event listed on the events page.
 Contact the Biosafety Office at (865) 974-5547 if there is a time conflict with your schedule.
 The Biosafety training is 60 minutes.
 Bloodborne Pathogen training immediately follows the Biosafety training, and will last about 30 minutes.

-NOTE: If you are staff and require a temporary pass to park in Lot 66 for any of the trainings, contact the Biosafety Office at (865) 974-5547 to make arrangements prior to the training date.
+NOTE: If you are an University of Tennessee employee and require a temporary pass to park in Lot 66 for any of the trainings offered through our office, contact the Biosafety Office at (865) 974-5547 or by email at email@example.com to make arrangements prior to the training date.

 Please see our Events page for a Biosafety Training Schedule.